mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 #import "User.h"
 ```

-Add an initializer to the interface:
+Add an initializer to the interface.

 ```objective_c
 @interface ChatViewController : UIViewController